opencv/opencv/modules/imgproc/doc/filtering.rst

     :param type: Input/output image type.
 The number of channels can be arbitrary.
 The depth should be one of ``CV_8U``, ``CV_16U``, ``CV_16S``,  ``CV_32F` or ``CV_64F``.

-    :param element: 2D 8-bit structuring element for a morphological operation.
+    :param kernel: 2D 8-bit structuring element for a morphological operation.
 Non-zero elements indicate the pixels that belong to the element.

-    :param esize: Horizontal or vertical structuring element size for separable morphological operations.
+    :param ksize: Horizontal or vertical structuring element size for separable morphological operations.

     :param anchor: Anchor position within the structuring element.
 Negative values mean that the anchor is at the kernel center.